LTTLabsOSS/markbench-tests/README.md

 ```
 This is a very simple harness which takes in the arguments passed from the commandline and then executes the `FurMark.exe` test.
 A test harness can vary wildly in complexity depending on the test the harness is implementing.
 A canned game benchmark might require use of libraries like PyAutoGui to navigate around a game menu, or edit registry to setup configuration.

-Harness entrypoints and any supporting files should live in a named directory in the root harness directory.
+Harness entry points and any supporting files should live in a named directory in the root harness directory.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>